tsgates/arch-wiki-markdown/wiki/XvMC.md

     GPUs are supported by the open source xf86-video-intel package, available in the official repositories.
--   AMD Radeon HD 5000 series and newer GPUs are supported by the proprietary catalyst-utils package, available in the official repositories.
+-   AMD Radeon HD 5000 series and newer GPUs are supported by the proprietary catalyst-utils package, available in the Arch User Repository.
 -   AMD Radeon HD 4000 series GPUs are supported by the proprietary catalyst-legacy-utils package, available in the Arch User Repository.